SamarthMM/ganbert-pytorch/README.md

 # Assignment 4: GAN-BERT Pytorch

 NOTE: Our Assignemnt is split into 2 repositories.
-This repository is for performing Semi_Supervised Learning using GAN-BERT architecture
+This repository is for performing Semi_Supervised Learning using GAN-BERT architecture.
+You can find the repository for Transfer Learning Experiments using Goemotions data at https://github.com/SamarthMM/GoEmotions-pytorch

 # Abstract